 -successful completion + instructor recommendation qualify teams to apply for the National Course

-APPLY for the next Immersive Short Course starting October 8 @ UCB here.
-Applications due September 21.
+APPLY for the next Immersive Short Course starting September 3 @ UC Berkeley-Haas, apply here.
+Applications due August 23.

 National Course (for current NSF grantees or Immersion Course completion + recommendation)